hinescd/bologna/README.md

 ## Preprocessor
 Bologna makes use of a preprocessor, which makes writing programs much easier.
-The preprocessor currently supports labeling points in the program and naming memory addresses.
+The preprocessor currently supports repeating `incr` and `decr` instructions a constant number of times, labeling points in the program, and naming memory addresses.
 In the future, macros will be added to the preprocessor to allow code reuse.

 ### Labels
 Using labels means the programmer doesn't have to manually keep track of